Participant Code of Conduct

 - Taking or sharing photos or video without the consent of the person(s) appearing in the image.

 Being in an inebriated state will not excuse a person from their actions if they decide to act outside the code of conduct.

 Consent is reversible at any time.

-Participants who have been reported for behaviour that qualifies for a Consent Committee Session are not permitted to take a lead role with the core Nowhere Organisation or continue in a role they currently hold.
+Participants who have been reported for behavior that qualifies for a Consent Committee Session are not permitted to take a lead role with the core Nowhere Organization or continue in a role they currently hold.